Origin | External surfaces of the fifth to twelfth ribs |

 Location & Overview

-The external oblique muscle is located superficially to the internal oblique muscle (closer to the skin’s surface).
-The external oblique is one of the five abdominal muscles.
-The other four are: the internal oblique, rectus abdominis, transversus abdominis and the pyramidalis.
-It is the most superficial of the anterolateral abdominal wall muscles.
-It is also the largest of the three flat muscles of the abdominal wall (the internal oblique and transversus abdominis are the other two flat muscles).
-These flat muscles also the three muscles which make the rectus sheath [1] [2].
+The external oblique muscle, located superficially to the internal oblique muscle (closer to the skin’s surface), is one of the five abdominal muscles.
+The other four include the internal oblique, rectus abdominis, transversus abdominis, and the pyramidalis.
+The external oblique is the most superficial and largest of the anterolateral abdominal wall muscles.
+Along with the internal oblique and transversus abdominis, it is one of the three flat muscles that compose the abdominal wall.
+These flat muscles also contribute to the formation of the rectus sheath [1] [2].

 Pictured here we can see the external oblique and its aponeurosis which is connecting into the linea alba.